 The three Skytrain lines have similar schedules with a few slight variations:

-The above table is offered as a rough guide.
-Please consult the Translink for exact schedules and interactive maps for all three lines.
+The above tables are offered only as a rough guide.
+Please consult Translink for exact schedules and interactive maps for all three lines.
+And always use Google or Apple Maps for specific recommendations from your place of lodging.

 - Canada Line hours stay the same